 There are several new manufacturers of this therapy tool in the last few years making it difficult to choose which one is best for you.

-As a chiropractor I like to utilize tools that help to relax my patients’ muscles prior to making adjustments to the spine.
-I came upon this brand and have been using it in my practice.
+As a chiropractor I like to utilize tools that help to relax my patients’ muscles prior to making adjustments to their spine.
+I came upon this brand and have been using it in my practice ever since.
 I would like to share my experience with you in my Booster Pro 2 review.
-Decrease your pain with percussion massage, in hopes that it can help you in your decision to purchase one of these amazing therapeutic tools.
+Decrease your pain with percussion massage and gain that competitive edge in your sport through effective recovery.

 - Percussions Per Minute: 1800-3400